Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Introduction

-and then use tools from topology and geometry, such as the least area norm and the \pc duality, etc. By solving explicitly the Laplacian equation on a Margulis tube with twists in terms of hypergeometric functions with complex coefficients in \Cref{theorem harmonic expansion into hypergeometric}, we show in \Cref{counter example Brock-Dunfield without GH convergence} \textbf{there does not exist} a uniform constant $c$ such that
+and then use tools from topology and geometry, such as the least area norm and the \pc duality, etc. By solving explicitly the Laplacian equation on a Margulis tube with twists in terms of hypergeometric functions with complex coefficients in \Cref{theorem harmonic expansion into hypergeometric}, we show in \Cref{local conjecture l infinity not bounded by sqrt inj l2} that the local version

-holds for harmonic $1$-forms on closed hyperbolic $3$-manifolds $M$.
-However, with the uniform geometry of Margulis tubes during geometric convergence and the tools developed in \cite{hansHarmonicForms}, we prove \begin{restatable}{theorem}{theoremMainConjectureBD} Let $M_j$ be a sequence of closed hyperbolic $3$-manifolds which converge geometrically to $N$ and $\alpha_j \in H^1(M_j, \R)$.
-Then
+of \eqref{eq conjecture} \textbf{does not hold} for harmonic $1$-forms on $M$, which provide potential counterexamples to their conjecture without the uniform volume assumption.
+Moreover, there exist Margulis tubes of arbitrarily large volume, so that [\citenum{bdNorms}, Theorem 1.4(b)] no longer holds\footnote{Specifically, the proof of (iii) on [\citenum{bdNorms}, p.
+551] depends crucially on volumes of Margulis tube $V_n$ uniformly bounded above, since their $R_n$ using [\citenum{bdNorms}, (6.2)] depends on volume.}.
+Nevertheless, with several new tools, we establish their conjecture for manifolds with bounded volume. \begin{restatable}{theorem}{theoremMainConjectureBD} Let $V>0$.
+Then for all closed hyperbolic $3$-manifolds $M$ whose volume $\leq V$ and $\inj(M)\leq 58/10^6$, there exists a constant $c(V)$ such that

+\end{restatable} Note that by the \tj theory, there are only finitely hyperbolic manifolds with injectivity radius $\geq 58/10^6$ and volume $\leq V$.
+Such manifolds admit a uniform upper bound by \eqref{eq l2 less than root inj thurston}.
+Actually, we show in \Cref{generic L2 thurston norm linear} that for a generic manifold $M$ of volume $\leq V$, the $L^2$-norm is bounded from above (and below) by some constant multiple of the Thurston norm, no matter how small the injectivity radius is: